Payment Gateway Integration

 E. Local Payment Gateway

-- Definition: These gateways are designed for specific regions or countries and support local payment methods such as bank transfers, cash payments, and local credit cards.
+- Definition: These gateways are created for specific countries or regions where popular payment methods are bank transfers, cash and credit cards.

-- Pros: Supports local payment preferences and currencies, helping businesses expand in specific regions.
+- Pros: Supports using local payment options and currencies which helps businesses grow in certain regions.

 How Payment Gateway Integration Works

-The process of integrating a payment gateway into your website or app involves several key steps:
+The setup of a payment gateway on your website or app requires you to carry out several major steps.

 Step 1: Select a Payment Gateway Provider

-- Research and choose a payment gateway that suits your business needs (supported countries, currencies, payment methods, fees, etc.).
+- Search for a payment gateway that matches your company’s requirements (supported countries, currencies, payment methods and fees).

 Step 2: Set Up a Merchant Account

-Step 3: Integrate the Payment Gateway into Your Website
+Step 3: Incorporate the Payment Gateway in Your Web Site

-- For Hosted Payment Gateways: Simply embed the provided payment buttons or redirect URLs into your site.
+- With a Hosted Payment Gateway, include the payment buttons or redirect links provided into your site.

-- For Integrated Gateways: You’ll need to use the provided SDKs (Software Development Kits) or APIs to integrate the payment forms directly into your site.
-This may require some custom coding and front-end work.
+- You will need to use the given SDKs (Software Development Kits) or APIs to add payment forms directly on your site.
+This may mean you have to write custom code and work with the front end.

-- For API Payment Gateways: Develop a connection between your website and the payment processor via API.
-This usually requires advanced technical knowledge, including server-side integration.
+- For payments via API, setup API connections between your site and the payment processor.
+This means it usually needs people with advanced technical know-how, including experience with server-side coding.

 Step 4: Test the Payment Gateway